liangrj2014/ISPD24_contest/index.md

 Please check [Introduction of the contest](https://drive.google.com/file/d/11wSwOaLQ0ZMEq2Znb3gjCAtLhNn1DV1w/view?usp=sharing) for more details.

+### Submission Guidance

+We expect teams to package their global routers into Docker images.
+And we will pull and execute these images on a NVIDIA platform equiped with 4 NVIDIA A100 GPUs.

 ### Anouncement
 - We've released example global routing solutions on Oct 28, 2023.
 - We've released the evaluation scripts on Oct 28, 2023.